substance/surface/README.md

 ## Highlight all annotations?

 - Victor: It could be interesting to be able to show all the existing annotation ranges in the surface.

-## Register a Tool/UI

-- Victor: We need a way to be able to add GUI tools to interact with the surface from Text.
-Michael: Not sure if I'm getting this right, but the surface shouldn't know anything about the GUI tool that uses it.
-I guess a one-way dependency is what we want here.
-Let's discuss this in chat. :)

 ## Keyboard shortcuts